dev-cyw/Example-Github/README.md

 # Example-Github
-This is an example for what a github repo looks like
+This is a readme this contains important information about tools